Will-Banksy/XCRG/XCRG-Spec.md

 10. 64-bpp ARGB (ARGB64)
     - Uses 16 bits (2 bytes) for each of the channels, alpha, red, green and blue.
 The order is ARGB

 (Note to self: Possibly add more.
-Look at Qt's supported QImage formats: [https://doc.qt.io/qt-5/qimage.html#Format-enum](https://doc.qt.io/qt-5/qimage.html#Format-enum))
+Look at Qt's supported QImage formats: [https://doc.qt.io/qt-5/qimage.html#Format-enum](https://doc.qt.io/qt-5/qimage.html#Format-enum).
+Also look at [https://en.wikipedia.org/wiki/Color_depth](https://en.wikipedia.org/wiki/Color_depth))
+(Note to self: sRGB and gamma?
+Not sure how to handle that, or how I should handle that, actually I just need to find out a lot more about it ([https://en.wikipedia.org/wiki/SRGB](https://en.wikipedia.org/wiki/SRGB)))